 In order to remove as much subjectivity as possible, we’ve compiled a general list of guidelines.
 These are not all-inclusive, but they’re likewise not negotiable.
 Animazement staff and security reserve the right to tell you to change on a judgment call basis, so make sure you have a change of clothes or the cash to buy a wonderful Animazement t-shirt if you feel your outfit may be inappropriate.

 - Your outfit must cover you at least as well as a modest swimsuit would.
 (No thongs or other minimalist bottoms.
 No pasties, tape, or paint in lieu of a full coverage top.
 Also, obviously nothing transparent for these areas.)
+We reserve the right to lessen these restrictions after dark.

 - You cannot connect yourself to another person.
-(No chains, leashes, ropes, or anything else that limits the mobility of another person.
-This is a safety hazard and thus is not allowed.)
+No chains, leashes, ropes, or anything else that limits the mobility of another person.
+This is a safety hazard and thus is not allowed.

 - All props must pass the weapons policy, even if you just want to use them during the cosplay contest.